saiichihashimoto/sanity-typed/packages/client/README.md

   // ...
 });

-// Same function signature as the typed `createClient` const typedClient = castToTyped<SanityValues>()(client);
+const typedClient = castToTyped<SanityValues>()(client);

 // Also, if you need the config in the client (eg. for queries using $param),